Why novelty, scale, and time compression fail together

 All three factors compete for the same resource: observation time.
 Novelty needs it to build playbooks.
 Scale needs it to surface correlated failures incrementally.
 Time compression is what takes it away.
 When all three are present, the observation budget is already spent before the project starts producing the understanding it needs.

-What the failure looks like
+What the failure looks like from inside the project

 By then, the investment is committed.
 Recovery narrows to two options: absorb the failure, or start over with less time than the original deadline allowed.
-You fix one interaction and it changes a timing or load characteristic that was masking a second failure.
+You fix one interaction, and it changes a timing or load characteristic that was masking a second failure.
 That's the signature of coupled failure.
 The causes are interacting, and isolating any single one doesn't stabilize the system.

 The three-factor filter